PierreZ/pierrezemb.fr/content/posts/acid-transactions/index.md

 # Transaction?

     "Programming should be about transforming data"

-                    Programming Elixir 1.3 by Dave Thomas
+--- Programming Elixir 1.3 by Dave Thomas

+---

 As developers, we are interacting oftenly with data, whenever handling it from an API or a messaging consumer.
 To store it, we started to create softwares called **relational database management system** or [RDBMS](https://en.wikipedia.org/wiki/Relational_database_management_system).
 Thanks to them, we, as developers, can develop applications pretty easily, **without the need to implement our own storage solution**.
 Interacting with [mySQL](https://www.mysql.com/) or [PostgreSQL](https://www.postgresql.org/) have now become a **commodity**.
 Handling a database is not that easy though, because anything can happen, from failures to concurrency isssues:

 * How can we interact with **datastores that can fail?**
 * What is happening if two users are  **updating a value at the same time?**

  As a database user, we are using `transactions` to answer these questions.
-It is an **abstraction** that we are using to **hide underlying problems**, such as concurrency or hardware faults.
+As a developer, a transaction is a **single unit of logic or work**, sometimes made up of multiple operations.
+It is mainly an **abstraction** that we are using to **hide underlying problems**, such as concurrency or hardware faults.

 `ACID` appears in a paper published in 1983 called ["Principles of transaction-oriented database recovery"](https://sites.fas.harvard.edu/~cs265/papers/haerder-1983.pdf) written by *Theo Haerder* and *Andreas Reuter*.
 This paper introduce a terminology of properties for a transaction: